SCOPE OF THIS CHAPTER

 This chapter applies to all Children in Care, and Previously Looked After Children.
 It should be read in conjunction with the following government guidance documents:

 Data Protection: A Toolkit for Schools - This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
-It makes clear that GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+It makes clear that UK GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.

 Special Educational Needs and Disability Code of Practice: 0 to 25 years - Statutory Guidance for Organisations who work with and Support Children and Young People with Special Educational Needs and Disabilities (DfE / Department of Health and Social Care)